 “Hebrew National Heiress Gomez.”

 I am not, nor have I ever been, in blood-line to anyone owning Hebrew National.
-If anyone would have checked the history of the company, they would have learned that my grandfather sold Hebrew National in 1968, long before he married my grandmother.
+If anyone had checked the company’s history, they would have learned that my grandfather sold Hebrew National in 1968, long before he married my grandmother.
 Further, if anyone would have checked, they would also learn that I was not in my grandfather’s will.
 Even if I had been, what relevance does that have to my time as Commissioner?

 To my knowledge, the costs of the Recall efforts have been borne by the volunteers of the Recall Committee.

-Ms. Atkins-Grad’s desperation shows further with her attack on me and attempt to ruin my credibility alleging I lied in the January 26th Sun-Sentinel article because I eventually signed the petition.
-I did sign when asked directly by the co-organizer, Alvin Entin, after the Woodlands Homeowners Association meeting on February 12th, and the events that transpired there.
+Ms. Atkins-Grad’s desperation shows further with her attack on me.
+It attempts to ruin my credibility, alleging I lied in the January 26th Sun-Sentinel article because I eventually signed the petition.
+When asked directly by the co-organizer, Alvin Entin, I did sign after the Woodlands Homeowners Association meeting on February 12th and the events that transpired there.
 As it turns out, with the complexity of the process, my vote was, in fact, needed.

 To the media, thank you for your coverage.
 Despite some of the negative comments made by others on your sites, maybe it will bring people to Tamarac to see this beautiful and well-run city, as stated by our mayor earlier this evening.

 I took my appointment to serve the community very seriously.
-Working for the City of Tamarac’s public-good is not a joke, nor is it a game.
-It is a shame that it seems Ms. Atkins-Grad felt so threatened by the many people who have asked me to serve again that just prior to the results of the petition being announced, she had to attack me with untruths.
+Working for the City of Tamarac’s public good is not a joke, nor is it a game.
+It is a shame that it seems Ms. Atkins-Grad felt so threatened by the many people who have asked me to serve again that just before the results of the petition being announced, she had to attack me with untruths.

 To all of you who have expressed your kind words to me, I wholeheartedly thank you.

-Thank you all for your time, and allowing me to publicly respond to the baseless personal attacks against me.
+Thank you all for your time and for allowing me to respond to the baseless personal attacks against me publicly.
 On behalf of myself, and I believe all listening, I want to congratulate the City for all of their hard work.
 Always know I am here to support this wonderful City in any way I can.Thank you again.
 Michelle Gomez